-Peace, and the Weight of Memory
+Peace, and the weight of memory

 Food, they say, is comfort.
 But sometimes, trauma is louder than appetite.
 The joy of cooking slips into silence.
 Hunger becomes something mechanical.
 In those moments, food stops being a celebration and becomes merely a means of survival.

 And yet, food remembers.
 It carries memory in every grain, every bite.
-A whiff of cardamom can evoke a childhood Diwali.
-The slow simmer of a curry can bring back someone long gone.
+A whiff of cardamom can summon a childhood Diwali.
+The slow simmer of a curry can conjure someone long gone.
 For some, these memories arrive like a warm shawl.
 For others, they land like a bruise.

 To cook, to eat, to feed others—these are not just acts of nourishment.
 Sometimes, they are our softest expressions of resilience.
 A way to remember, even as we carry on.